korisantosh/korisantosh/README.md

 # Santosh Kori 👋
 [![Twitter Follow](https://img.shields.io/twitter/follow/santoshkori?label=Follow)](https://twitter.com/santoshkori)

+> *Follow your curiosity, push yourself to do hard things, and learn from failures*

 ## I enjoy turning complex problems into simple, beautiful and intuitive designs.
-### I'm a full-stack developer currently working at Pragiti Inc, IN. with over 15+ years of experiences in frontend development.
+#### I'm a full-stack developer currently working at Pragiti Inc, IN. with over 15+ years of experiences in frontend development.

 I passionate and focused in seeking simple and effective solutions to complex business and user problems in creative ways; by focusing on the end user to design products that are usable, engaging, functional and profitable.